techidaily/site-ai-voice-clone/source/_posts/2024-approved-authors-recommended-the-best-text-voice-generators-for-all-platforms.md

 ## **Part 2\.** **Explore realistic AI voice generator**

  The AI voice generators listed above are undoubtedly helpful in what they do.
-However, consider[Wondershare Virbo](https://virbo.wondershare.com/) to enjoy more features when transforming your voice.
+However, consider [Wondershare Virbo](https://virbo.wondershare.com/) to enjoy more features when transforming your voice.

  This program allows you to convert text into professional voice narrations with 120+ voiceovers and several multi-national AI characters.
 Enter the text you want to transform into voice, then enter the speed, pitch, and volume settings.
 You can also create AI voices in English, Italian, Spanish, Portuguese, etc. The new Talking Photo feature lets Wondershare Virbo bring pictures to life.
 Give it a try!